-IFRIC decisions relating to hyperinflation
+Recent IFRIC decisions relating to hyperinflation

-The IFRS Interpretations Committee (IFRIC) has recently considered a number of accounting issues in relation dealing with hyperinflation.
-These include:
+The IFRS Interpretations Committee (IFRIC) recently considered a number of accounting issues in relation dealing with hyperinflation.
+They included:

-- · translating a hyperinflationary foreign operation and presenting exchange differences - accounting for cumulative exchange differences before a foreign operation becomes hyperinflationary, and - presenting comparative amounts when a foreign operation first comes hyperinflationary.
+- translating a hyperinflationary foreign operation and presenting exchange differences - accounting for cumulative exchange differences before a foreign operation becomes hyperinflationary, and - presenting comparative amounts when a foreign operation first comes hyperinflationary.

-We encourage careful consideration of both these IAS 29 issues, and additionally an issue they are currently considering, which is the consolidation of a non hyperinflationary subsidiary by a hyperinflationary parent.
+We encourage careful consideration of not only these IAS 29 issues noted above but also an issue they considered earlier this year, which was how to consolidate a non-hyperinflationary subsidiary by a hyperinflationary parent.